 Money: winning and losing

 Again, there are a lot of pushes.
 If a player wins one of either the high or low, the player’s wager is pushed back.
 The hand is considered a wash.
 If the player wins both hands, he/she will win even money on the wager minus a 5% commission.
 The banker has to win both high and low tile sets for a player to lose his/her wager.

 Overall, Pai Gow is a game with a low house edge of just above 1%, but there are some strategy tips that improve a casino patron’s chances, therefore getting as close as possible to realizing the low house edge.

 Since pairs are ranked highest, look to make pairs before splitting up potential.
 Don’t try and make a 6 point low and 8 point high when you can make two 7 point pairs.
-Making a 6 pair, 7 pair, 8 pair, or 9 value pair is better than making a Wong or Gong, so in these cases arrange 2, 10, 11, and 12 value tiles as necessary to make pairs.
+Making a 6 pair, 7 pair, 8 pair, or 9 value pair is better than making a Wong or Gong.
+In these cases arrange 2, 10, 11, and 12 value tiles as necessary to make pairs.

-Pai Gow is not an easy game to quickly pick up, yet reviewing some visuals of the tiles and strategy may help make a lot of sense to what might be a foreign game to some.
+Pai Gow is not an easy game to quickly pick up.
+You can review some visuals of the tiles and strategy to help make sense of what might be a foreign game to some.